JosieLesage/website/content/photo/_index.md

 ---
-title: Josie's Papers n' Projects
-cascade:
+title: Take a hike with me
+description: "These are collections of my favorite photos from various hikes, trips, and journeys that I've gotten to experience!"
+author: "Josie Lesage"
+show_post_thumbnail: true
 show_author_byline: true
-  show_comments: false
 show_post_date: false
+show_button_links: false
+# for listing page layout
+layout: list-grid # list, list-sidebar, list-grid

+# for list-sidebar layout
 sidebar:
+  title: A Sidebar for Your Projects
+  description: |
+    Projects can be anything!
+    Check out the _index.md file in the /project folder to edit this content.
+  author: ""
+  text_link_label: ""
+  text_link_url: ""
+  show_sidebar_adunit: false # show ad container

+# set up common front matter for all individual pages inside project/
+cascade:
+  show_author_byline: true
-    show_sidebar_adunit: true
+  show_post_date: true
+  show_comments: false # see site config to choose Disqus or Utterances
+  # for single-sidebar layout only
+  sidebar:
     text_link_label: View all projects
     text_link_url: /project/
-description: These are some of the papers and projects I've worked on over the past few years.
-layout: list-grid
-show_author_byline: true
-show_button_links: false
-show_post_date: false
-show_post_thumbnail: true
+    show_sidebar_adunit: true # show ad container
 ---

-\*\* No content for the project index.
-This file provides front matter for the blog including the layout and boolean options. \*\*
+** No content for the project index.
+This file provides front matter for the blog including the layout and boolean options. **